wikimedia/mediawiki-extensions-DrawioEditor/README.md

    ```

    `ChartName` must be unique and will be used as the basename for the backing file.
+2. Save the wiki page.
-2. Since no chart exists at this point, a placeholder will be shown.
-Click on Edit at the top right of it.
+2. Since no chart exists at this point, a placeholder will be shown where you've put the drawio tag.
+Click on the Edit link at the top right of it.
 3. Draw your chart, click Save to save and Exit to leave Edit mode.

 ## Edit a chart